 1987-1992

 After graduation I got my first research job at the University of Twente that I had frequented in the years before.
 At the faculty of Applied Physics, I continued doing research, now using computational physics.
 The DECsystems had been replaced by a large VAX 8650, which happened to have installed an ALGOL68RS compiler under VMS, so when possible I continued to program in Algol 68.
-Production code for long simulations was in either C for Unix workstations or FORTRAN for supercomputers.
+Production code for long simulations was in either C for Unix workstations or Fortran for supercomputers.

 At home I had one of the early PCs with Pascal under MS-DOS.
 I whiled away many hours writing programs that would parse and evaluate expressions or analyse type expressions.
 This experience later proved useful while writing Algol 68 Genie.